Marvin Eugene Rackley

 Marv Rackley played four seasons in the major leagues, posting a .317 batting average in that time.
 He was primarily a center fielder.
 He appeared in two games in the 1949 World Series.

-With Montreal in 1946, he hit .305 with 14 triples and 65 stolen bases.
-The stolen base total was the highest in the International League since the 1920's.
+With the Montreal Royals in 1946, he hit .305 with 14 triples and 65 stolen bases.
+The stolen base total was the highest in the International League since the 1920s.
 His teammate Jackie Robinson hit .349 with 8 triples and 40 stolen bases.